Skip to content

 The ROI will consist of the area inside the max_y - min_y and the max_x - min_x.

 For an example file, look at spatial_rois.csv in the main pydre folder.
-Once the ROI csv file has been generated, reference it in the project file (as seen in bushman_pf.json) to perform the function calculations only on the regions of interest specified by the x and y coordinates in this csv file.
+Once the ROI csv file has been generated, reference it in the project file to perform the function calculations only on the regions of interest specified by the x and y coordinates in this csv file.